jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

   - **trade** , in subpart 1 of Part 1,—
     (a) means acquire or dispose of; but
     (b) does not include acquire, or dispose of, by inheritance or gift
-  - **trading day** means a day during which securities are traded on a registered exchange's market
+  - **trading day** means a day during which securities are traded on a registered exchange's securities market
   - **transacting shareholder** has the same meaning as in section 4 of the Co-operative Companies Act 1996
   - **trustee corporation** means Public Trust or the Maori Trustee or any corporation authorised by any Act to administer the estates of deceased persons and other trust estates
   - **voting right** , in subpart 1 of Part 2B, has the meaning set out in section 36S